We may earn money or products from the companies mentioned in this post.

 SEARCH TOP-RATED HOTELS, APARTMENTS, AND GUESTHOUSES IN ICELAND HERE.

-While Iceland has the midnight sun in summer, those visiting the country in winter get to see an equally awesome natural phenomenon – the Northern Lights.
+While Iceland has the midnight sun in summer, those visiting Iceland in winter get to see an equally awesome natural phenomenon – the Northern Lights.
 The Northern lights are visible in Iceland from around September to April.
 If you want to know the science behind the aurora borealis, the dancing lights are a result of solar particles entering the earth’s magnetic field.
 You have to be near the earth’s poles to witness this effect, thus the closer you are to the Arctic Circle, the better your chances of seeing the sky light up green.
+So while Iceland isn’t the only place where you can see the Northern Lights, it is definitely one of the most popular destinations for Northern Lights seekers.
+Check out this Northern Lights guide to find out where else in the world you can see the aurora borealis.

 FIND AND COMPARE NORTHERN LIGHTS TOURS IN ICELAND.